Jason-Olson/Scoring-Beer-For-New-Belgium/README.md

 ![training](charts/imgs/training_data.png)
 > The other data set for this project were accuracy records for each taster during training.

 > In training, a known "off-flavor" is spiked into the beer.
-The chart shows how historically accurate each taster has been identifying each "off-flavor."
-A red column would be "perfect"
+The chart shows how historically accurate each taster is at identifying each "off-flavor."
+A red column would be "perfect for that off-flavor"

 \
 \